Udomomo/hello-world/README.md

 # hello-world
-I wandered for a long, and found github.
+I wandered for a long time, and found github.
 Seems nice.